International HTA Database - User Guide

 To re-run a saved search, ensure you are signed in.
 Click on the “Saved Search History” link on the left of the screen, then click the search you wish to re-run.
 The search will automatically re-run.

-Search strategies can be exported to a CSV file from the “Saved Search History” screen.
-To export a saved search, click the checkbox for the search item(s) you wish to export, then click the “Export Selected” button.
-A dropdown option of ‘CSV’ will appear.
-Click ‘CSV’ and the search will be downloaded as a CSV file to your computer.
+Search strategies can be exported to a CSV file from the "Saved Search History" screen.
+To export a saved search, click the checkbox for the search lines you wish to export, then click the "Export Selected" button.
+A dropdown option of 'CSV' will appear.
+Click 'CSV' and the search will be downloaded as a CSV file to your computer.
+(Alternately, your search history can be copied and pasted from the search history screen into a Word document.)

 Managing Search Results

-You may export search result records from the International HTA database.
+You can export search result records from the International HTA database.

 Export Records from the International HTA Database

 Records can be exported from the results page as either CSV or RIS files.
-Select the items you require and then press the “Export Selected” button.
-A dropdown option of ‘CSV’ or ‘RIS’ will appear (RIS files go directly into EndNote).
+Either Select All (for all references in the search results) or Select the individual references you want to export and then press the "Export Selected" button.
+A dropdown option of 'CSV' or 'RIS' will appear.
+(CSV files are suitable for importing into Excel spreadsheets.
+RIS files are text (.txt) files that can be imported directly into EndNote, Zotero, or other reference manager programs).

 Searching using MeSH terms